qosha1/easy-sdk/CONTRIBUTING.md

 3. Integrate with the main scanning workflow
 4. Add configuration options if needed
 5. Include thorough testing

+#### New SDK Generator

+1. Create generator class inheriting from `BaseSDKGenerator`
+2. Implement all abstract methods (generate_sdk, _generate_client_class, _generate_models, _generate_project_structure)
+3. Add language-specific templates and file structures
+4. Register the new generator in `SDKManager.SUPPORTED_LANGUAGES`
+5. Add CLI support for the new language
+6. Include comprehensive tests and documentation

 ## 🧪 Testing Guidelines